 Linyanti Bush Camp, with just six tents, offers privacy and a highly personal service in a remote area renowned for its wildlife.
 Set on a bank overlooking the Linyanti marshes, the camp acts as a window onto the natural world, with elephant, lion, giraffe, hippo and numerous antelope species all commonly seen here, along with the occasional sighting of wild dog.

 As you’re in a private reserve, game drives are flexible and can last after-dark.
 You’re also unlikely to see many other vehicles.
-Walks, boat and mokoro trips, and helicopter rides ensure you can experience the bush from all angles.
+Walks, mokoro trips, and helicopter rides ensure you can experience the bush from all angles.

 The camp’s open-sided main tent includes a long dining table, sofas set around coffee tables, and an honesty bar.
 You can also sit out on the decking with a drink, or around the boma in the evening.
 Guest tents are spacious and furnished in a simple African style, with dark wood furniture and wicker lightshades.